 Here, we dig into:

-- when a brand partnerships might make more sense than an influencer
+when a brand partnership might make more sense than an influencer

 What is influencer marketing?